Code of Conduct

 After a Report

 When our moderators receive a report, we will investigate to understand the context of the account being reported and the interactions that led up to the report.
-If our team decides that the content goes against our code of conduct, we will take corrective action.
+If our team decides that the content goes against our Code of Conduct, we will take corrective action.

 1. Be respectful.
 If your appeal is disrespectful, it’s unlikely to be approved.

 2. You will not be assessed by the same moderator twice.
-Appeals will be assessed by a different moderator than the one that took corrective action
+Appeals will be assessed by a different moderator than the one that took corrective action.

-This policy was last updated: November 22nd, 2022.
+This policy was last updated December 8, 2024.